modernweb-dev/rocket/docs/guides/presets/create-your-own.md

 }
 ```

-Once you have that you can add it to your Rocket Config.
+Once you have that you can add it to your Rocket config.

 NOTE: The order of presets is important, as for example in this case we take everything from `rocketLaunch` but later override via `fireTheme`.